EQ: Necessary Emotions for a Leader

 Emotional intelligence then goes into social-awareness.
 A person with a high EQ is also aware of the feelings and emotions of others.
 Do you accurately pick up on emotions of other people and understand what’s really going on with them?
 It’s important to figure out what other people are thinking and feeling, even if you don’t share the same opinion or emotion at the same time.

 People who are socially aware pay attention.
 They listen.
 They watch.
-They open their ears and their eyes to what is going on around them.
-They clear their minds in order to give full attention to others.
+Open their ears and their eyes to what is going on around them.
+And they clear their minds in order to give full attention to others.

-We’ve also provided a couple ways to get started toward a better sense of social-awareness.
+We’ve also provided a couple of ways to get started toward a better sense of social awareness.

 - Just listen and observe.
 The next time you’re with a group of people, take the time to watch how their facial expressions change as they speak.
 And then watch their expressions change as they listen to someone else speak.
 Watch as their body language changes with the conversation’s tone or direction.
 If you happen to be in a meeting where you can observe, jot down a few notes to record your observations.